Everest 3 passes trek and Island Peak climb

 D13: Lobuche (4930m) - Kongma La (5535m) - Chukhung (4743m).

 Today is the longest day of the trek.

 The climb is gradual across the moraines to the base of Island Peak.
-Camp at 5090m on the side moraine of the Ijma Glacier.
+Camp at 5090 meters on the side moraine of the Ijma Glacier.

-4 to 5 hours walking, night in tent.
+4 to 5 hours of walking, night in tent.